 As I have said countless times though, there isn’t anything special at all about me.
 I just opened my eyes and my mind to see more than what society had planned for me.
 I chose my own path.

-And there is absolutely nothing stopping each and every one of you from doing the same thing!
+And there is nothing stopping any of you from doing the same thing!